What does SKU stand for and why is it important?

 Identify possible points of confusion, then nip them in the bud during the code creation process.
 For example:

-- Including certain symbols in your codes can also cause some issues in specific programs or inventory management systems — especially mathematical symbols like >, <, =, *, ^, or /.
-Avoid using these whenever possible.
+- Avoid using certain symbols whenever possible.
+They can cause some issues in some programs or inventory management systems — especially mathematical symbols like >, <, =, *, ^, or /

 These are some examples of how you can avoid overcomplicating your SKUs.
 Prevent a potential headache later by establishing a clear and understandable SKU system now.